Hovc1/3x3-Macropad-Project/README.md

 # 3x3-Macropad-Project
 A small project I did for fun at the start of the lock downs.

-It is a 3x3 is a macro pad with a RGB LED that I hand wired with an ARM controller.
+It is a 3x3 is a macro pad with a RGB LED that I hand wired with a [Proton-C](https://qmk.fm/proton-c/) controller (ARM STM32F303).
 It has 4 layers, and the LED changes color depending on what layer its on.

 QMK is an opensource C based framework that lets you program micro controllers. https://docs.qmk.fm/#/